abpframework/abp/docs/en/framework/architecture/domain-driven-design/domain-services.md

 ## ABP Domain Service Infrastructure

 Domain Services are simple, stateless classes.
-While you don't have to derive from any service or interface, ABP Framework provides some useful base classes and conventions.
+While you don't have to derive from any service or interface, ABP provides some useful base classes and conventions.

 ### DomainService & IDomainService